 - finally I had to change fuse from T250mA to T400mA.

-I made almost 15 designs.
+I made almost 15 designs of the Krautrock Phasers front panel.
 Let me show some of them.
 As you see, the main idea was to use a highway sign, the same Kraftwerk used for their “Autobahn” album cover.

 What’s wrong with that?
 Pot knobs put in straight line make them difficult to tweak fast because of small clearance.
 Captions under the knobs could be larger, but then they would be to close to each other (thats why the stupid FBACK instead of FEEDBACK).
 So I moved forward and made some minor tweaks.

-I have experimented with Jack placement aligned with pots.
+Later I have experimented with Jack placement aligned with pots.
 Changed font to Futura (very close to that Kraftwerk used).
 As I predicted, full length captions looks too messy.
-The indicator BYPASS and RATE indicators position changed.
-Keep in mind, there is a big ass PCB under the hood.
-Next idea was crazy (at least for my standards).
+Finally I have changed the the BYPASS and RATE indicators position.
+Keep in mind, there is a large PCB under the hood.
+The next idea was crazy (at least for my standards).

 I replaced the middle knob with big one and arranged all of them into half-circle.
 This was good, but I’m happy I didn’t used this idea, because MODULATION does almost nothing.
 AMPLITUDE is the best and it should be in the middle.
 Then I put two and two together – if the letters have to be white, then the whole box must be painted white or I have to use the white water decal.
 The best would be blue box and white water decal printed in blue – but then I would have to match blue acrilic paint and blue print.
 Also, after a long deliberation, I find the use of Kraftwerk “Autobahn” cover on Krautrock Phaser too obvious and somehow kitschy.
 But I liked this idea so…